Kitchee SC: Rise to prominence and first dynasty (1947–1964)

-1964 to 2003
+Yo-yo years (1965–2000)

 In 1965–66, Kitchee won only one game while drawing four others in the season, finishing second bottom of the table.
 The club were relegated after a 17-year spell in the top flight.
 In the subsequent season, Kitchee slid into the Third Division for the first time in three decades.

 In the late 1980s, Law Ding Chun was hired as the new chairman of Kitchee.
 Law moved quickly to modernize the operations of Kitchee, buying insurance for all of his players in order to provide them with peace of mind in the event of an injury.
 His changes worked as Kitchee were soon promoted back to the Second Division.

 In 1991–92, Kitchee won the Second Division title, returning to the top flight for the first time in 26 years.
 The squad during this period featured many future Hong Kong internationals including Yau Kin Wai, Chung Ho Yin, Yeung Hei Chi, Yeung Ching Kwong, Dale Tempest, as well as former England international Mark Barham.
 Kitchee spent three seasons in the top flight before they were relegated along with Kui Tan at the end of the 1994–95 season.

 During the 1998–99 season, Kitchee won promotion back to the First Division as well as the Hong Kong Junior Shield.
 The following year, the squad were led by a backbone of young local players such as Lee Wai Lun, Man Pei Tak and Ng Wai Chiu.

 However, these were soon poached by bigger clubs and due to inadequate replacements, the performance of the team suffered and Kitchee were once again relegated at the conclusion of the 2000–01 season.

 Ahead of the 2002–03 season, former Hong Kong national team manager Chan Hung Ping was hired as Kitchee's manager.
 He led the team to the Second Division title in his one and only season as manager.